-According to meningioma specialist and neurosurgeon Michael Lim, M.D. , of Johns Hopkins’ Comprehensive Brain Tumor Center , several factors can influence the chance that a meningioma will come back after being treated with surgery alone:
+According to experts at the Johns Hopkins' Comprehensive Brain Tumor Center, several factors can influence the chance that a meningioma will come back after being treated with surgery alone:

 - Was the surgery able to remove all of the meningioma?